glennmckechnie/weewx-WXgraphic/README.md

 Add a Troubleshooting section to the bottom of this page

+Bugfix:

 Thanks to 'an oldman' for the heads up.

-Bugfix:  When curr_cond_icom was set, to generate the day / night icons, a PHP Fatal error was being thrown when strict settings were enabled in php.ini
+When curr_cond_icon was set, to generate the day / night icons, a PHP Fatal error was being thrown when strict settings were enabled in php.ini
 This was preventing the image from displaying with the default settings of curr_cond_icon = 'yes'
-Fix: When that 'current_conditions' field in the weewx_wgraphics.txt is blank, we now skip the generation of a $ccicon.
+Fix: When that 'current_conditions' field in the weewx_wgraphics.txt is blank (null), we now skip the generation of a $ccicon.
 It is still available for later use.

 **29th Sept 2022**